run-x/opta/README.md

 scalable, secure Infra in the cloud.
 Opta is used by both small and big companies.
 Many companies depend on it for their production workloads - it's battle tested :)

-If you'd like to try it out or have any questions - feel free to join our [Slack](https://slack.opta.dev/)!
+If you'd like to try it out or have any questions - feel free to join our [Slack](https://slack.opta.dev/) or explore the [Getting Started Guide](https://docs.opta.dev/getting-started)!

 <p align="center">